mnaoumov/obsidian-fix-require-modules/README.md

 ```
 ````

-The loaded temp plugins can be unloaded using the `Fix Require Modules: Unload Temp Plugin: PluginName` / `Fix Require Modules: Unload Temp Plugins` commands.
+The loaded temp plugins can be unloaded using the `CodeScript Toolkit: Unload Temp Plugin: PluginName` / `CodeScript Toolkit: Unload Temp Plugins` commands.

 Also all temp plugins are unloaded when current plugin is unloaded.